lukso-network/docs/docs/learn/smart-contract-developers/mint-lsp7-token.md

 # Mint LSP7 Token

-In this guide you will mint some [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) tokens to the EOA owner of your token.
+In this guide you will mint some [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) tokens to the EOA that controls the contract.

 ## Setup